Guidelines

 Modern items needed for sanitary and health reasons are allowed if concealed in period-style containers and used discretely.

 All modern medical items should be concealed in period-style containers and used as discretely as possible.
 With this in mind, please DO NOT to attempt to go without your medications.
-If you require medication that would be difficult to hide or disguise, please contact the event coordinator and we will work toward a solution to meet the event’s and your needs.
+If you require medication that would be difficult to hide or disguise, please contact the event coordinator and we will work toward a solution to meet the events and your needs.

 Cooking Equipment and Food